AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 In this section, I introduced you to the basics of technology that we're going to use and roadmap of our DApp, now the interesting part.
 Let's make our DApp!

 ## Project Setup
-To build the DApp without dealing with any annoying version errors, we'll start building by installing all the necessary dependencies by cloning the GitHub repo.
+To build the DApp without dealing with any annoying version errors & instead of installing each dependency one-by-one, we'll start building our DApp by installing all the necessary dependencies by cloning the GitHub repository.
 <br>
 Clone/download the GitHub repository from [here](https://github.com/AkhileshThite/DTube).
 <br>